 Mac OS X Ant Building Java Projects

-The Short Guide shows you How to Quick Start with Ant Building a Hello-World Java Project on Mac OS X.
+The Short Guide shows you How to Quick Start with Ant Building a Hello-World Java Project on macOS.

 Ant is a build tool, a small program designed to help software teams develop big programs by automating all the drudge-work tasks of compiling code, running tests, and packaging the results for redistribution.